-In the context of attending that initial meeting or pitch – when a new client is on the verge of signing you up, but just wants that reassuring face-to-face discussion – you have to understand the importance of selling yourself more than anything.
-The following tips will help you win them over:
+In the context of attending that initial meeting or pitch – when a new client is on the verge of signing you up but wants that reassuring face-to-face discussion – you have to understand the importance of selling yourself more than anything.
+The following tips will help you win them over.

 Silkhe Fuenmayor, a Creative Strategist and copywriter based in Barcelona, said: "You have to believe in your idea and express your emotions and thoughts about it through your body language, your tone of voice, and the words you use.
 Make them feel infected by your presentation by showing how much you believe in it."

-It's one thing to be confident, it's another to have confidence in yourself and who you are.
-Because if you're really going to win people over, then you have to be you and no one else.
+It's one thing to be confident; it's another to have confidence in yourself and who you are.
+Because if you're going to win people over, then you have to be you and no one else.
 Me?
 I'm quirky, a bit daft and can't resist cracking the odd joke.
 I've embraced who I am and (most) people seem to like that.
-I'm honest too, and speak up if I don't think I'm able to help.
+I'm honest too and speak up if I don't think I'm able to help.

 If I tried to be anyone else, I'd just come across as fake and forced – and people are put off by others they can't resonate with.
 As Bruce Lee said: "Always be yourself and have faith in yourself.
 Do not go out and look for a successful personality and try to duplicate it."